mrkmg/laravel-elixir-pug/README.md

                 src: 'resources/assets/pug/',
                 // File names to look for, useful if you are still naming files .jade
                 search: '**/*.pug',
+                // Extension of pug files.
+Only needed to be set if still naming file .jade
+                pugExtension: '.pug',
                 // If blade is true, output to resources/views, otherwise public/html
                 dest: 'public/html',
                 // Any additional watches